Target Corporation (TGT): These Numbers Show Where NYSE:TGT Stock Is Going Next

 Target Corporation (TGT): Who are the competitors?

-The company’s main competitors (and peers) include Dollar General Corporation (DG) that is trading 30.11% up over the past 12 months and Costco Wholesale Corporation (COST) that is 27.03% higher over the same period.
-Short interest in the company’s stock has risen 36.47% from the last report on Feb 11, 2021 to stand at a total of 5.26 million short shares sold with a short interest ratio of 1.7.
+The company’s main competitors (and peers) include Dollar General Corporation (DG) that is trading 22.47% up over the past 12 months and Costco Wholesale Corporation (COST) that is 22.08% higher over the same period.
+Short interest in the company’s stock has fallen -57.41% from the last report on Mar 14, 2021 to stand at a total of 8.28 million short shares sold with a short interest ratio of 1.7.